By RangerRick, on August 23rd, 2011%

 .*foo0: .*load test (\\S+) on ((pts\\/\\d+)|(tty\\d+))

 Upon upgrading to 1.8.1, they saw orders of magnitude slowdown.
 The reason is that when you haven’t specified an anchor, find has to figure out the “right” starting point for the match.
 In doing so, it spins a LOT, compared to matches() and its implicit anchors.
-It’s very expensive to scan all the way through the string, attempting to re-apply the regex, if it turns out there is no . . . → Read More: Be Careful What You Match For, You Might Not Get It
+It’s very expensive to scan all the way through the string, attempting to re-apply the regex, if it turns out there is no match.
+We . . . → Read More: Be Careful What You Match For, You Might Not Get It

 Share on Facebook